 I have a death certificate for Stella D. Armijo.
 According to it she was born on February 9, 1919 to Alfredo Delgado, born in Santa Fe, New Mexico and Lucy Guasan, born in Los Alamos, New Mexico.
 Her usual place of residence was 807 Dunlap Street in Santa Fe.
 She was female, white and married to Alex J. Armijo, who was still alive (see his obituary below).
 She was a housewife.
 She died at the age of 29 years, 3 months and 13 days.
 S. W. Presbyterian San. on Albuquerque on May 23, 1948 at 7:30 am after 43 days hospitalization.
 She died of far advanced pulmonary tuberculosis, bilateral, larynges tuberculosis and she suffered from myocarditis.
 She had been ill since 1937.
 She contracted the disease in New Mexico.
 The informant was Records, S.W.
 Presbyterian

-According to his death certificate, Alfredo died in Santa Fe at 2:15 am on June 21, 1929 of chronic cystitis.
+According to his death certificate, Alfredo died in Santa Fe at 2:15 am on June 21, 1929 of chronic cystitis, with syphilis being given as the secondary contributory cause.
 He had been born in Santa Fe on July 17, 1879 and was 49 years, 11 months and 26 days old at the time of his death.
 His physician attended him from May 15th to June 21 and last saw him alive on June 19, 1929.
 His parents were Felipe Delgado, born in Cerrillos and Benenia Garcia, born in Santa Fe.
 He was a retired U. S. Deputy Marshall.
 He was married to Josephine Delgado.
 He resided at 809 Dunlop St. and was buried in Rosario Cemetery Santa Fe on June 23, 1929.